 Get under the skin of digital conversations

 Many contact centers are well down the path of deploying omnichannel solutions to increase service efficiency and reduce customer effort.
-At Orange Business Services, we’re seeing more customers leverage the full potential of Unified Engagement Suite – Genesys to tap into human feelings.
+At Orange Business, we’re seeing more customers leverage the full potential of Unified Engagement Suite – Genesys to tap into human feelings.

 The trick is to target emotional touch points within your digital processes where agents can have the most impact.
 Survey responses will point the way.
 Use screen recordings and other quality management tools to dig deeper into digital conversations.
 Look for long pauses or delayed messaging responses, possible signs of customer frustration.